 Looking to move to a new apartment?
-While your focus may be on the cost of rent, make sure you have an accurate snapshot of your expenses, too, by factoring in apartment utilities costs.
-Those will vary based on factors like apartment size, number of occupants, energy-efficient features and your climate.
+While your focus may be on the cost of rent, make sure you have an accurate snapshot of your expenses, too, by factoring in apartment utility costs.
+Those will vary based on factors like apartment size, number of occupants, energy-efficient features, and your climate.

-Here are some average utilities costs … along with a few common-sense tips to help lower your monthly bills.
+Here are some average utility costs … along with a few common-sense tips to help lower your monthly bills.

 What Utilities Are Included in Your Lease?

 Keeping the lights on and all your gadgets charged can be pricey.
-The good news: While the cost of living in California is much higher than in other states, electricity rates fall well below the national average.
-Electricity generally comprises heating, cooling, electronics, appliances and lighting.
+Electricity generally comprises heating, cooling, electronics, appliances, and lighting.
 If you live in the cooler, windy climate of Northern California, you may have higher heating bills.
 L.A. residents may use more air conditioning during the city’s balmy summers.
 Depending on how much space you’re heating and cooling, your electricity bill can run anywhere from $100 to around $150.

-Typical gas-fueled items in your apartment include water heaters, fireplaces, grills, furnaces, gas ranges and ovens.
+Typical gas-fueled items in your apartment include water heaters, fireplaces, grills, furnaces, gas ranges, and ovens.
 Your bill will depend on the price of gas and the number of appliances or systems in your apartment that run on natural gas.
-The average gas bill in California is $35 but could range anywhere from $3 to $60 per month.
+The average gas bill in California is $65 but can range.

 From daily dishwasher runs and evening laundry to regular toilet flushing and long, hot showers, the average U.S. family uses about 300 gallons of water each day, making the average bill around $65 each month.